 Allen is also a Reiki Master who is keenly aware of the connections between the martial arts and healing modalities, a traditional relationship widely known in the East that has largely been lost in the West.
 Through his teaching, Allen brings these ancient practices to life at Red Mountain.

-As seasoned therapists with many years of clinical experience, Josh and Allen have created a powerful interdisciplinary matrix, allowing clients to overcome significant challenges through martial arts training and mindfulness.
+As seasoned therapists with many years of clinical experience, Josh and Allen have created a powerful interdisciplinary matrix, allowing students to overcome significant challenges through martial arts training and mindfulness.
 Their teaching of Ten-Chi Kenpo has been honed through more than two decades together as teacher and student, and as co-instructors.

 As one client put it, the martial arts program at Red Mountain “is much more than simply a self-defense class.
 In addition to physical fitness and greatly improved focus, the classes teach us modern Samurai techniques to help us overcome even the greatest of life’s difficulties.”